 You can also call the airline’s customer service line from the airport.
 Sometimes its phone reps will give you a different answer than the gate agents, which gives you leverage when resolving your issue.

 Quick tip: To find the quickest way to speak to a live agent, simply Google “gethuman” plus the airline’s name.

 And please, as difficult as it can be sometimes, always treat the gate agents with respect and patience.
 Airline mishaps usually aren’t their fault, and they have to deal with a lot of cranky people.
 Not only that, but you’d be surprised how far they’ll go to reward someone who’s nice.

 If you do receive great service, don’t forget to return the favor by submitting a comment form on the airline’s website.
 Alternatively, you can submit complaints about rude or unhelpful agents.
 I’ve actually complimented and complained about different agents in the same message!

 Be sure to write down information — agent names, dates and flight numbers — while it’s fresh in your mind.
 You can refer back to this if you need to contact the airline later; providing details always strengthens your case.

 If your trip is over and your complaint hasn’t been resolved, try AirHelp, a company that lobbies airlines on behalf of passengers who were involuntarily bumped.
 Or check out Service, a startup that helps resolve customer service issues at no cost to the customer.

-Whatever you do, don’t let delays and other headaches get the best of you.
+Whatever you do, don’t let this holiday travel season get the best of you.
 Stay calm, remember your rights and seek the compensation you deserve!

 Your Turn: Do you have any airline compensation tips or tales to share?